Operation Anaconda: Background

+The US decided to place its trust in a Pashtun warlord named Zia Lodin to lead the Afghan tribal forces.
+The operation officer of Task Force Dagger, Mark Rosengard, explained why they chose to rely on the Afghan militias that had previously disappointed them during the Battle of Tora Bora.
+First, there were reports suggesting that the Al-Qaeda forces in Shah-i-kot Valley were mixed among 1000 Afghan civilians.
+In such a situation, it was crucial to have troops who could distinguish between local civilians and jihadist foreign fighters.
+There was concern about accidentally killing civilians and repeating the Soviet forces' mistakes, which led to the Afghans viewing them as occupiers.
+Another reason was to foster a sense of "ownership" among the Afghans over the victory.
+Rosengard wanted the local people to feel like they were the ones who had driven out the foreign Al-Qaeda fighters from their country.
+When asked whether such a concept could be embraced on a national level in a country as ethnically diverse as Afghanistan, Mark Rosengard responded that at least Zia Lodin seemed to grasp the idea.

+An important element in the operation was a group called Advanced Force Operations (AFO), reporting to Task Force 11 (TF 11).
+Their role was to carry out risky reconnaissance missions deep within enemy territory.
+AFO was not a fixed organization; it was a concept coordinated by a special operations headquarters cell that could draw personnel from various special operations units based on the mission's needs.
+Pete Blaber was chosen to lead AFO's efforts in Afghanistan.
 It was decided to use U.S. conventional infantry.
-The forces used, consisting of the 187th Infantry Regiment ("Rakkasans") of the 101st Airborne Division, led by Colonel Frank Wiercinski, and soldiers of 1st Battalion, 87th Infantry Regiment, 10th Mountain Division, led by Lieutenant Colonel Paul LaCamera, were to be inserted by CH-47D Chinooks, supported by 6 AH-64A Apache helicopters and secure these blocking positions.
+The forces used, consisting of the 187th Infantry Regiment ("Rakkasans") of the 101st Airborne Division, led by Colonel Frank Wiercinski, and soldiers of 1st Battalion, 87th Infantry Regiment, 10th Mountain Division, led by Lieutenant Colonel Paul LaCamera, were to be inserted by CH-47D Chinooks, supported by six AH-64A Apache helicopters and secure these blocking positions.
 In keeping with established strategy in Afghanistan, fire support was to be provided by United States Air Force units, rather than artillery.
 Further air support was provided by U.S. Navy units and French Air Force Mirage 2000Ds.
 The amount of conventional assets allowed in Afghanistan was limited by United States Central Command (CENTCOM) and civilian defense leadership.
 The final plan foresaw two major forces: TF Hammer and TF Anvil.
-TF Hammer consisted of AMF and special operators as the primary effort to assault the Shahi-Kot Valley; their objective was to enter the valley from the north, assaulting through the villages of Serkhankheyl and Marzak, where intelligence indicated that the enemy was concentrated, and channel fleeing enemy into the TF Rakkasan blocking positions.
-TF Anvil consisted of TF Rakkasan and the 1-87 to set up blocking positions and prevent enemy forces from escaping.
-Special operations teams from the AFO detachment led by Lieutenant Colonel Pete Blaber were to provide on-location reconnaissance in the Shahi-Kot Valley for the operation.
+TF Hammer consisted of Afghan militias and a small number of US special operators as the primary effort to assault the Shah-i-Kot Valley; their objective was to enter the valley from the north, assaulting through the villages of Serkhankheyl and Marzak, where intelligence indicated that the enemy was concentrated, and channel fleeing enemy into the TF Anvil, the Rakkasan blocking positions.
+TF Anvil consisted of TF Rakkasan and the 1–87 to set up blocking positions and prevent enemy forces from escaping.

-The Afghans had successfully defeated the Soviet Army twice in this valley, and were expecting events to pan out in a similar fashion.